 If yes, then the good news is that you don’t need to quit your job to make time for its preparation.
-All you need is effective time management skills, an organized routine, and a step-by-step review course to see through the exam prep without sacrificing your day job.
+All you need is effective time management skills, an organized routine, and a step-by-step CMA exam prep course to see through the exam without sacrificing your day job.

 Here are my solid 15 tips on how to study for the CMA exam, come out on top, and without having a drastic impact on your full-time job.

 1. Schedule your priorities

 You don’t want to do a lazy job or be an inefficient resource at work.
 The best way to avoid this is to sit down with your employer and plan the coming months in terms of what projects or tasks are on the horizon.
 Once you can anticipate your workload you will best know how to manage your study time.

 If you’ve been a good employee, chances are that your boss will show some leniency in granting you flexible hours to help you better prepare for the CMA exam.
 After all, becoming a CMA will be beneficial to your employer too.

 You can’t have your cake and eat it too.
 This means that you will need to cut down on time spent on doing non-productive activities like watching TV, social networking, or going out to too many happy hours.